floe/cloudless-skies/README.md

 Decisions will be announced by August 28th, 2020.

 In preparation for the workshop, we will share all accepted position papers online to give you time and opportunity to familiarise yourself with them in preparation for fruitful discussions in the day.
 We will further ask you to prepare a short presentation about yourself in advance.
-As the workshop will be conducted virtually, authors of accepted papers are not required to pay a registration fee.
+As the workshop will be conducted virtually, authors of accepted papers are only required to pay a nominal 20 € registration fee.
 Please see the MobileHCI website for details about registration for the virtual main conference.

 We hope to hear from you and look forward to an exciting virtual meetup!